 In the above illustration points are all set to use the same icon and color, with thematic formatting also used to specify the background color of areas.
 Layers Pane was used to set light beige background color for the drawings.
 This illustrates how the square icons look without rotation.

 In the above illustration when square icons are used for points but with a Point rotation of 45 they appear as diamonds.
+There is also a diamond symbol we could use for the points, without needing to use rotation.
 Area borders are set to use a dotted line style and the same color is used for all areas.
-Layers Pane was used to set light blue background color for the drawings.
+The Layers pane was used to set light blue background color for the drawings.

 We will create a drop shadow effect to give the appearance of three dimensionality to areas seen in a map.
 This is a limited effect as it tends to look best in only a limited range of zoom levels, but for that limited purpose it looks very good.